-ATF starting salary is $34,000.
+Salary: The ATF entry-level salary is $34,865.

 The Drug Enforcement Administration enforces controlled substances laws and regulations of the United States.
 A DEA agent is empowered to investigate and remand for prosecution those who illegally grow, manufacture, or distribute controlled substances that appear in, or are destined for, the United States.